Web backgrounds 5

 • Doors: 18.30

-Oslo World and MUNCH are presenting a double concert with Khansa and Bashar Murad - two groundbreaking artists with queer backgrounds who represent the range and potential of contemporary Middle Eastern pop music at the moment.
+Oslo World, Queer World, Oslo Pride and MUNCH present a double concert with Khansa and Bashar Murad - two groundbreaking artists with queer backgrounds who represent the range and potential of contemporary Middle Eastern pop music at the moment.
+Before the concerts, there will be a performance with designer Leila Hafzi's "Lovers Hymn" - a tribute to Palestine, packed with symbolic references based on Palestinian cultural crafts and embroidery patterns.
+Your ticket for this concert also grants free entry to the MUNCH Museum.
+Show your ticket at the front desk for access to the museum.

 Khansa